Regional Line Officer of the Year Award

 Any Federal Probation or Pretrial Services Officer or Probation Officer Assistant, who is not a Chief, Deputy Chief or Supervisor, and who has demonstrated the worthwhile virtues of dedication, compassion, perseverance, and integrity.
 The recipient should have exceeded the customary administrative requirements of his or her work by giving unselfishly of his or her time, talent, resources, expertise and energies to causes which enrich the lives of others.
 The recipient should inspire leadership and professional standards.
 The recipient's responses in time of need has earned him or her the respect and praise of fellow worker and of the community at large.

 Nominations may be made by anyone within their region.
-All nominations shall be typed in a letter or memorandum format not exceeding six pages.
+All nominations shall be typed in a letter or memorandum format not to exceed 500 words.
 Each nomination must include a description of the nominee’s achievements or contributions of significant value to our field.
-Nominations shall be sent to the Regional Awards Committee Chairperson between July 1st and September 30th of each year, unless designated otherwise.

 The nomination shall contain the following topographical headings: